primefaces/primefaces/docs/14_0_0/components/tree.md

 for display.

 ## Lazy Loading
-As extension to the dynamic tree, we also offer the `LazyTreeNode` model, which enables lazy loading of child nodes.
+As extension to the dynamic tree, we also offer the `LazyDefaultTreeNode` model, which enables lazy loading of child nodes.
 It takes 2 functions:
 - one to load the child data
 - one to decide if the current data has children or not (leaf)